Olavorangel18/Nina/README.md

 5. Implement a filtering feature that allows the user to filter the complaints by different attributes (e.g. complaint type, datetime, etc.).
 The filtering feature should update the list of complaints in real-time as the user interacts with the filters.

-6. Implement a WebSocket that receives real-time notifications and displays them to the user in a visually appealing and user-friendly manner.
-The WebSocket to test is located in dir ``websocket-to-test``.
+6. You must now connect to a WebSocket that sends real-time notifications and displays them to the user in a visually appealing and user-friendly manner.
+In order to make the websocket available, run the following commands in your system:
+    ```sh
+    cd websocket-to-test
+    npm run start
+    ```

+    The socket should now be available to connect at: localhost:8080.
+You can test it by opening the **test-socket.html** and checking the visual response.

+    Your application should connect to the websocket and every user connected to it will receive a notification every 5 minutes.
+Display the notification to the user of your application.

 When you have completed the test, please provide us with the following: